mhausenblas/hadoop-data-ingestion/README.md

 If you have a file, such as a CSV file, in your local filesystem and want to copy it to HDFS use `hadoop fs -copyFromLocal` like so:

-	hadoop fs -copyFromLocal /user/michael/data.csv /mhausenblas/data.csv
+	$ hadoop fs -copyFromLocal /user/michael/data.csv /mhausenblas/cli-data.csv

 [documentation][HC] | [Stack Overflow][S1]

 ----

-If you prefer a RESTful interaction, there is the WebHDFS REST API available.
+If you prefer a RESTful interaction, there is the [WebHDFS REST API][HW] available.
 This API, available since Hadoop 0.20.205, must be enabled in other to use it.

-If not yet enabled, edit `hdfs_site.xml` to change this:
+First, if WebHDFS is not yet enabled, edit `hdfs_site.xml` to change this:

 	<property>
 	 <name>dfs.webhdfs.enabled</name>